 Words— Clay Sandhu

 If you're the type of person who drinks wine, you've probably heard of Natural wine.
-Named drink of the year in 2017 by Bon Appetit Magazine, Natural-wine is finding itself front-and-center of he contemporary dining scene with wine bars cropping up in cities from Tokyo to Ottawa.
+Named drink of the year in 2017 by Bon Appetit Magazine, Natural-wine is finding itself front-and-center of the contemporary dining scene with wine bars cropping up in cities from Tokyo to Ottawa.
 Orange wines and Pet-Nats (Petillent Naturel) are not only making frequent appearances on wine lists but often comprise sections unto themselves.
 It's part of an ever-growing movement towards the promotion small scale producers painstakingly making incredible terroir-driven wines.
 But what is it, and why the hype?
-If you're asking yourself this, then I'm writing this for you in hopes of convincing you open your mind and to fill your glass with what so many people are calling real wine.
+If you're asking yourself this, then I'm writing this for you in hopes of convincing you to open your mind and to fill your glass with what so many people are calling real wine.

 What exactly is Natural wine?